pablo-unzueta/dml-nmr/README.md

 ## Examples
 ### XYZ to AEV files
+Included in the `examples/` directory is a c++ executable to calculate the elements of the atomic environment vector (AEV).
+This can be used a standalone module to generate AEVs for simple `.xyz` files.

+    methane.xyz ./xyz_to_aev > methane.aev

+The `methane.aev` file is included to quickly check if this working properly on your machine.
+Furthermore, the `./xyz_to_aev` is also called when using `predict_shieldings.py` for new NMR shielding predictions.

 ## Re-Training Neural Nets
 Neural networks were trained using the methods detailed in the publication.
 If you'd like to re-train the neural networks, then follow these steps.